AndreyShyshkin/DotFiles/README.md

 !
 If you are using Windows, use wsl 2. </br>

 to use wsl 2 </br>
-first go to windows components and activate the Linux for Windows subsystem. </br>
+first go to windows components and activate the Linux for Windows subsystem. <br/>
-To check the version use the command wsl --set-version, if you see 1 then you need to write wsl --set-version 2. </br>
+To check the version use the command wsl --set-version, if you see 1 then you need to write wsl --set-version 2. <br>
 After these procedures you will be able to download any repository from the Microsoft store. </br>